planaria158/BERT-antibody-antigen-binding-energy/README.md

 | train-test-inference | scripts for train, test, and inference of the models    |
 | Analysis.ipynb       | notebook for misc. analysis    |
 | DataAnalysis.ipynb   | notebook used to create training sets from raw daya    |
+| Homework-aAlphaBio.pptx | PowerPoint slide deck for this study

 ----
 ## How to run training, test, inference jobs